OscarUngsgard/Cpp-Monte-Carlo-Value-at-Risk-Engine/README.md

 2. Valuing the instruments and portfolio using the functionality provided in the *ValuationFunction* objects.
 3. Saving the results in the two statistics gathering objects.

-Care is taken to make this process as optimized as possible but the computational bottleneck will in most cases be in 2. as a full re-valuation of the instruments needs to be completed for each iteration.
+Care is taken to make this process as optimized as possible but the computational bottleneck will in most cases be in 2. as a full re-valuation of the instruments needs to be completed for each iteration which for instrument types with complicated payoffs that need to be numerically calculated quickly can become very computationally expensive.

 ## Setting up the simulation in the main function